University PhD Policies & Requirements

 Academic and Professional Integrity for PhD Students

-The Academic and Professional Integrity Policy of the former Graduate School continues to apply to all PhD students on the Danforth and Medical campuses, including dual-degree students when one of the degree programs is a PhD program.
+The Academic and Professional Integrity Policy for PhD Students (PDF) continues to apply to all PhD students on the Danforth and Medical campuses, including dual-degree students when one of the degree programs is a PhD program.

 Involuntary Leave of Absence